 — Sansha Kuvakei

-Cybernetics Eat Your Soul: "True Slaves"; those citizens who have been cybernetically Brainwashed in just such a way that they retain all the creativity of a normal person, but have the unrelenting obedience of a machine.
+- Cybernetics Eat Your Soul: Invoked with the "True Slaves", those citizens who have been cybernetically brainwashed in just such a way that they retain all the creativity of a normal person, but have the unrelenting obedience of a machine.

 — Anonymous Serpentis Employee